rahulnuthalapati/chatApp/README.md

 -   Error handling is implemented for invalid commands, IP addresses, and port numbers.
 -   The server maintains statistics on messages sent and received by each client.

-Feel free to explore and modify the code to enhance the functionality of this text chat application.

 Please note that this project was developed as part of a university course and is intended for educational purposes.